-A stimulus space described by three binary-valued features can be divided into two equalsized categories in only six ways, if we ignore trivial variants obtained by permuting features or inverting feature values.
+For an independently motivated standard of formal complexity, we turn to the psychology literature.
+A stimulus space described by three binary-valued features can be divided into two equal-sized categories in only six ways, if we ignore trivial variants obtained by permuting features or inverting feature values.
 Examples are shown in (1) for stimuli that are geometric figures varying in color (black vs. white), shape (circle vs. triangle), and size (large vs. small).
 Only color matters for the Type I distinction.
-Type II requires attention to color and shape, but size can be ignored.
-Types III through VI involve all three features, but some subsets can be decided with fewer (e.g., white triangles).
-For Type VI, not even this is possible; even a subset requires all three features.
+Type II requires attention of experiments testing a false hypothesis will find statistically significant support for it at the conventional p < 0.05 level.
+If the inconclusive or contradictory results which constitute the other 95% are suppressed on the grounds that they are "null", the hypothesis will appear to be true.